-If you run through setup mode, it will ask you if you want to use the configuration you created.
-If you say yes, then it will copy the configuration running in DRAM, known as running-config, to NVRAM and name the file startup-config.
+If you run through setup mode, you'll be asked if you want to use the configuration you just created.
+If you say Yes, then it will copy the configuration running in DRAM, known as the running-config, into NVRAM, and name the file startup-config.

 You can manually save the file from DRAM to NVRAM by using the copy running-config startup-config command.
-You can use the shortcut copy run start also.
+You can use the shortcut copy run start also:

+'''

-Router#copy run start
+Atlanta#copy run start

-Destination filename [startup-config]?return
+'''

-Warning: Attempting to overwrite an NVRAM configuration previously written by a different version of the system image.
+Destination filename [startup-config]?[Enter] Warning: Attempting to overwrite an NVRAM configuration previously written by a different version of the system image.

-Overwrite the previous NVRAM configuration?[confirm]return Building configuration...
+Overwrite the previous NVRAM configuration?[confirm]